-A Rising Star is a business or a company that is relatively new to the debt capital markets with little or no history of debt repayment, which makes it difficult to assess its credibility.
-Despite the lack of history, the company’s performance is strong enough to attract a certain group of investors,.
-However, because of low credit rating, the company’s bonds are often considered high risk, and must, therefore, offer a premium yield.
+A Rising Star is a business or a company that is relatively new to the debt capital markets, with little or no history of debt repayment, which makes it difficult to assess its creditworthiness.
+Despite the lack of history, the company’s performance is strong enough to attract a certain group of investors.
+However, because of a low credit rating, the company’s bonds are often considered high risk, and must, therefore, offer a premium yield.

-If a rising star continues to improve its credit quality and attains the required asset ratio, it is upgraded to an investment grade bond.
-At this level, it comes with a relatively low or no risk of default.
-Its bonds are somewhat higher than the usual ‘BB’ to something like ‘BBB’ or ‘A3,’ meaning it’s a relatively safe investment.
+If a rising star continues to improve its credit quality and attains the required asset ratio, its bonds will be upgraded to investment grade.
+At this level, it comes with a relatively low risk of default.
+Bonds rated somewhat higher than the usual BB – something like BBB or A3 – indicate a relatively safe investment.

 Example of a Credit Rating Upgrade

 Assume three-year-old Company X dealing with oil exploration discovers oil deposits in a practically unexplored country.
 The FAM (Financial Accountant Manager) and the board realize that their operations will be futile without substantive funding.
-So, they work to solve their temporally financial shortcoming of $1.2 billion by issuing bonds to aspiring investors.
-Unfortunately, due to their low reputation in the market, their only credit options lie in junk bonds.
-The issue arises despite the company’s recent completion of the first phase pipeline construction that catapulted it to being one of the most profitable businesses in the country and in return, put it on the spotlight of large investors.
-However, it still faces difficulties securing bonds.
+They work to solve their financial shortfall of $1.2 billion by issuing bonds.
+Unfortunately, due to their low reputation in the market, their only initial option is to issue high-yield bonds that will be graded junk bonds.

-In contrast, rising stars are enjoying their newfound spotlight.
-They’re seeing their credibility steadily improve, though, their credit rating remains low.
-But on the brighter side, they’re on track to gaining credit quality worth of investment grade.
-That’s why they less risky compared to fallen angels.
+Rising stars are seeing their credibility steadily improve, although their credit rating may remain relatively low for the moment.
+But they’re considered as being on track to gaining credit quality worthy of investment-grade.
+Thus, their bonds are typically considered less risky as compared to fallen angel bonds.

 Challenges for a Rising Star

-A rising star company’s most significant challenge lies in its increasing growth.
-It faces the difficulty of gaining the trust of investors, due to the following reasons:
+A rising star company’s most significant challenge usually lies in funding significant growth.
+It faces the difficulty of gaining the trust of investors, due to lack of an established credit record.

 - Cash flows and financial management complexities